Facets of God Displayed in the Hebrew Aleph-Bet: Aleph, Bet, and Gimel

 The ox ranks in the top ten of strongest animals in the world which is why they are used for plowing, pulling carts, and any type of large heavy load.
 They can pull loads up to, or surpassing, their own weight. which can range between 1500-3000 pounds.
 We can, therefore, conclude that "aleph" shows us that God is strong!

-The very first revealed name of God in the scriptures is Elohim (אלהים) which begins with the letter "aleph" and denotes His strength as seen in creation.
+The very first revealed name of God in the scriptures is Elohim (אלהים) which begins with the letter "aleph" and depicts His strength, as is seen in creation.

 — Genesis 1:1